Overlap, matching, or entropy weights: what are we weighting for?: Simulation

-We considered both (i) the constant treatment effect, with $\delta(X)=4,$ and (ii) the heterogeneous treatment effect, with $\delta(X)=4+3(X_1+X_2)^2+X_1 X_3.$ True values of the heterogeneous treatment effects, based on $10^6$ observations, are reported in Table \ref{tab:truth-all} in the Supplemental Material \ref{subapx:sim-ps-analysis}.
-For instance, we calculated the true ATE (resp.
-ATT) by taking the average of the differences $Y(1)-Y(0)$ for each participant in the entire superpopulation (resp. the subpopulation of those with $Z=1$) out of the $10^6$ observations.
-The true constant treatment effect for all weighted average treatment effects (WATE) is equal to 4.

-To further assess the performance of the estimators, we analyzed the generated data under misspecified propensity score (PS) and outcome regression (OR) models.
-We considered 4 specific scenarios of model specification to evaluate the augmented estimators: both the PS and OR models are correctly specified, only the PS model is correctly specified, only the OR model is correctly specified, and both the PS and OR models are misspecified.
-The misspecified models were similar to the above models $Z\sim \text{Bern}(\text{expit}( X^*\beta))$, and $Y(z)$, but without the terms $X_1^2, X_2^2$ and $X_1X_2$, i.e., uisng only $X^*=(X_0,X_1,\dots,X_4)$.
+To assess the performance of the augmented estimators, we also analyzed the generated data under misspecified PS and outcome regression (OR) models.
+We considered 4 specific scenarios of model specification: (i) all the models are true, (ii) the PS model is true, (iii) the OR models are true, and (iv) all the models are misspecified.
+To misspecify the models, we removed $X_1^2, X_2^2$ and $X_1X_2$ from $Z$ and $Y$ to only use $(X_0,X_1,\dots,X_4)$ instead.